GLAAD: History

-Name change
+2013 Name change

-On March 24, 2013, GLAAD announced that it had formally dropped the "Gay & Lesbian Alliance Against Defamation" from their name and would now be known only as GLAAD to reflect their work more accurately; the name change was a commitment to incorporate bisexual and transgender people in their efforts to support the LGBTQ+ community in its entirety.
+On March 24, 2013, GLAAD announced that they had formally dropped "Gay & Lesbian Alliance Against Defamation" from their name and would now be known only as GLAAD to reflect their work more accurately.
+The name change was a commitment to incorporate bisexual and transgender people in their efforts to support the LGBTQ+ community in its entirety.
+Jennifer Finney Boylan was chosen as the first openly transgender co-chair of GLAAD's National Board of Directors.

 Executives

 Sarah Kate Ellis is the current president and CEO of GLAAD.
-Ellis took reign in 2014 and under her leadership GLAAD's revenue grew by 38%.
-In 2015, Ellis hired Nick Adams as director of the transgender media program.
+Ellis took the positions in 2014 and under her leadership GLAAD's revenue grew by 38%.
+In 2015, Ellis promoted Nick Adams to the newly created position of director of transgender media & representation.
+Adams started working at GLAAD in 1998 and had previously been GLAAD's director of communications & special projects.
+In 2022, Ellis renegotiated her contract with GLAAD, receiving a $150,000 signing bonus and an average annual salary of $441,000 per year, increasing by 5% each year.

+In August 2024, GLAAD and Ellis were the subjects of a The New York Times report that explored the organization's reimbursements of Ellis's "pattern of lavish spending", including luxury travel, home renovations and vacation property rentals.
+In response, GLAAD released a statement defending their commitment to Ellis's leadership and their payments towards her expenses.
+A subsequent Washington Blade op-ed by former GLAAD vice-president Zeke Stokes contested The New York Times reporting as "riddled with bad reporting, innuendo, lies, mistruths, facts out of context, and misinformation."